SuperheroesValley/SuperHeroesWiki/content/features/behavioral.md

  - The effect of your action on the outcome of the situation (**R**esult)
  - What you learned from the experience (**L**earn)

+### How to answer:
+ - 2-3 min per question
+ - STAR-L Framework: Situation, Task, Actions, Result, Learnings
+ - Prepare for possible follow-ups.
+ - Tell what YOU did, do not answer with "we".
+ - Always explain the impact that your actions had.
+If we have no impact (changing the world), computer science its just a mental exercise.
+ - **Tip**: for each project/experience you had, prepare 2/3 stories.

 ### Must knows:
  - So, tell me a bit about yourself…
  - Why do you want to work here?